KelvCodes/Expense-Tracker/README.md

 ✅ **🛠 Local Storage Support** – Your data is **saved automatically** and won’t disappear on refresh.
 ✅ **⏳ Budget Limit Alert** – Get notified when spending exceeds your set limit.
 ✅ **🖥️ Simple & Responsive UI** – A clean and user-friendly interface, optimized for all devices.
+✅ **🔁 Delete Expenses** – Remove unnecessary entries with one click.